Wheelchairs are used by a wide range of individuals, including:

 Other types of wheelchair include pediatric models that are smaller and easier for young patients to operate, narrow chairs built for use in tight spaces, and more.
 Athletic wheelchairs include performance features that allow individuals with mobility conditions to stay active and healthy.
 Some wheelchairs are designed to recline or tilt and feature anti-microbial materials that reduce the risk of infection.

 Choosing a Wheelchair and Accessories in Baltimore, MD

 The above categories of wheelchair are augmented by a large selection of available accessories.
 These include safety features such as belts and leg rests, convenience features such as baskets and carriers, and performance features such as heavy duty wheels and suspension components.

 If you’re in the market for a new wheelchair, contact Towson Medical Equipment first.
-With locations in Parkville and Olney MD, we offer convenient sales and service for the entire Baltimore metro area and beyond.
+With locations in Parkville MD, we offer convenient sales and service for the entire Baltimore metro area and beyond.
 Give us a call and let us match you with the right chair for your needs and budget.